Cezary-Nakielski/Project-Four-Forumbus/README.md

 * When the user clicks on the Main Page button, it takes the user to the Main Page.
 * When the user clicks the Join Us button, it takes the user to the Sign Up Page.
 * When the user clicks on one of the posts title and is logged in, the user is taken to the paige with post details.
-* When the user clicks on the Log in button, the user is taken to the login page.
+* When the user clicks on the Log In button, the user is taken to the login page.
+After logging in the page takes the user to the main page.
-* When the user clicks the Log Out button, the user is logged out and taken to the Main Page.
+* When the user clicks the Log Out button, the user is take to the log out page.
+Then after confirmation is logged out and taken to the main page.

 ### Interface design